Wolverine971/9takes/src/blog/people/musicians/Ariana-Grande.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Ariana Grande exhibits many characteristics associated with Enneagram Type 3 personalities.
-This includes her ambition, charismatic performances, and her resilience in managing public image.
-These characteristics are deeply rooted in her desire to succeed and be admired, which is a core motivation for Type 3 individuals."
+            "text": "Ariana Grande exhibits traits of an Enneagram Type 3 through her ambition, adaptability, and focus on success.
+Her career progression, image management, and ability to turn challenges into opportunities align with the Achiever's core characteristics."
           },
           "name": "Why is Ariana Grande considered an Enneagram Type 3?"
         },